samyarsworld/Text-summarization-NLP/README.md

 # Workflow:

-In order, each of these files need to update when we add a new pipeline (stage):
+In order, each of these files needs to update when we add a new pipeline (stage):

 1- Update config.yaml
 2- Update params.yaml